 Here is how running impacts your lower body.

 Running is one of the best workouts that you can perform on your legs.
 If you run regularly for a few weeks, your thigh fat will be gone completely, and it’s pretty much certain that you would have toned muscular thighs.
+This, in turn, allows you to run for longer on the treadmill or the trail.

 Apart from that, you will also develop excellent calf muscles and shapely legs to boast.